 - Director of Counseling and Psychological Services or Psychological Counselors

 - Director of Campus Safety

-- Director of Campus Life and Civic Engagement

 - Director of Housing & Residence Life

 - Athletic Trainer or AT staff

-- Dean for Student Development & Engagement

-- Vice President for Student Affairs
+- Vice President for Student Affairs/Dean of Students

 Preserving of Evidence

 If an incident of sexual assault, domestic violence, dating violence, or stalking occurs, it is recommended a survivor preserve and collect evidence, so that the full range of options, including a successful criminal prosecution, remains available.
 If you can, in order to preserve evidence, do not wash your hands or face, shower or bathe, brush your teeth, straighten up the area where the assault took place, use the restroom, or change your clothes prior to a medical exam.
 It is best to seek a medical examination as soon as possible.
 Additionally, evidence of an incident of relationship violence, such as bruising or other visible injuries, should be documented by taking a photograph.
 Evidence of stalking, including any communication, such as written notes, voicemail, or other electronic communications, should be saved and not altered in any way.